emhart/open-science-stack-talk/index.md

 > * Facilitates reproducibility
 > * Enables collaboration
 > * Incentivises writing clean code (future you thanks you)
+> * More people will use what you build

 <script>
 $('ul.incremental li').addClass('fragment')